Dr Kinnar Shah

 Not really right?
 Studies have shown it takes about 7 interactions nowadays to make a lasting impression on someone, imagine how many it take to wow them..

+It helps you reinforce important knowledge and action plans.
+It helps engage and schedule future appointments.
 It helps show them that you care.
 It helps with referrals.
 It helps with building your business.

-The 5 things you MUST follow up
+The 5 things you MUST follow up on:

-2. Treatment plans not converted to customers
+2. Treatment plans not converted to bookings

 3. Reviews promised but not completed